Chase Young is back at Washington practice, and so is his boisterous energy

 From afar, Young looked the part Tuesday.
 He seemed not only in shape but as powerful as he was last season during drills, knocking aside dummies and finessing his way past blockers.
 He stood at or near the line of scrimmage for every play he wasn’t in, and he ran to the post-practice circle to be one of the faces at the front of the line for Rivera.

-The coach had appeared to be disappointed by Young’s absence early on, but on Tuesday, he seemed more positive.
+The coach had appeared to be disappointed by Young’s absence early on, but he seemed more positive Tuesday.

 “[During OTAs, Chase] had a full plate a couple of times and we couldn’t get him out there,” Rivera said.
 “That’s ball.
 But the mandatory thing, he is here.
-He’s doing the things he needs to do; he’s in great shape; he’s working hard; his teammates respect him and appreciate that.”
+He’s doing the things he needs to do.
+He’s in great shape.
+He’s working hard.
+His teammates respect him and appreciate that.”

 After practice, left tackle Charles Leno Jr. said he watched film of Young in the locker room with right tackle Cornelius Lucas.
-Leno Jr. pointed out that as a seven-year veteran, and a lineman who blocked Mack during practice with the Chicago Bears, he knows elite edge rushers — and he views Young as the next in line.
+Leno pointed out that, as a seven-year veteran and a lineman who blocked Mack during practice with the Chicago Bears, he knows elite edge rushers — and he views Young as the next in line.

-“[Young is] going to be a very, very, very good football player over the years,” Leno Jr. said, adding that Young has a special feel for the game.
+“[Young is] going to be a very, very, very good football player over the years,” Leno said, adding that Young has a special feel for the game.
 “He’s just playing football.
 He’s not going out there with a plan, and if the plan doesn’t work, he’s thinking about it.
 No, he’s just playing ball.
 That’s the one thing that you always like to see in a young player who’s going to be one of the great defensive ends in the league.”

 Curtis Samuel misses practice with a groin injury

-The 24-year-old wide receiver who signed a three-year, $34.5 million deal with Washington in March missed the first day of mandatory minicamp Tuesday with a groin injury, Rivera said.
+Curtis Samuel, the 24-year-old wide receiver who signed a three-year, $34.5 million deal in March, missed the first day of mandatory minicamp with a groin injury, Rivera said.
 Samuel worked on the sideline last week at camp for the same reason.

 Linebacker Jon Bostic and cornerback Jimmy Moreland had excused absences as well, Rivera said.